ebi-uniprot/protvar-fe/public/help.md

 - [Diseases_associated_with_variant](#diseases-associated-with-variant)
 - [Variants_colocated_at_residue_position](#variants-colocated-at-residue-position)

 <a name="genomic-location"></a>**AJ - Genomic_location:** The variant described in HGVS format.
-This is a different way of describing the variant which included the sequence
+This is a different way of describing the variant which includes the sequence
-version of the reference.
+version of the reference genome assembly: [HGVS website](https://varnomen.hgvs.org/bg-material/simple/)

 <a name="cytogenetic-band"></a>**AK - Cytogenetic_band:** The region of the chromosome containing the variant position.
 Cytogenic bands are areas of chromosomes rich in
 actively transcribing DNA.

-<a name="other-identifiers-for-the-variant"></a>**AL - Other_identifiers_for_the_variant:** Description of the same variant (position and nucleotide change) as the user entered in different databases.
+<a name="other-identifiers-for-the-variant"></a>**AL - Other_identifiers_for_the_variant:** Description of the same variant (position and nucleotide change) as the user entered variant in different databases.
 The source database name is given, separated by the variant ID with "-" then separated from the clinical consequence with ";".
-Each separate databse is separated by "|".
+Each separate database is separated by "|".
 For example,
 > ClinVar-RCV000003593;Pathogenic|UniProt-VAR_017144;Pathogenic.

-<a name="diseases-associated-with-variant"></a>**AM - Diseases_associated_with_variant:** Describes diseases from literature which have been associated with the specific variant entered by the user.
-There may be multiple diseases
-listed which are separated by “|”.
+<a name="diseases-associated-with-variant"></a>**AM - Diseases_associated_with_variant:** Describes diseases from literature which have been associated with the variant containing protein.
+There may be multiple diseases listed which are separated by “|”.
 The evidence for each disease is in brackets which may be a CliVar ID or Pubmed link to a publication.

 <a name="variants-colocated-at-residue-position"></a>**AN - Variants_colocated_at_residue_position:** This column describes other variants which have been described at the same AMINO ACID position.
-As a codon is three
-nucleotides this means that the variants here could be at any one of three positions and can be any alternative allele.
+As a codon is three nucleotides this means that the variants here could be at any one of three positions and can be any alternative allele.

 ###### <a name="structure-annotations-columns"></a>Structure Annotations Columns

 This category has one column:

-<a name="other-identifiers-for-the-variant"></a>**AO - Position_in_structures:** The column shows which PDB protein structures contain the variant.
+<a name="other-identifiers-for-the-variant"></a>**AO - Position_in_structures:** This column shows which PDB protein structures contain the variant.
 This is not an exhaustive list of all structures
 of the protein as some structures will not cover the region containing the variant.
 The format is:
 > PDB_accesion;chain_position_in_structure,chain_position_in_structure;structure_resolution;structure_method.
 Structures are separated by "|".

 ---